 The claim must prove that the defendant was the one who caused damage and injury.

 Finally, that the victim suffered some type of injury as result of the defendant’s negligent or careless conduct.
 Any injuries or damages suffered must be as a direct result of the accident.
-The defendant’s counsel will investigate any alleged damages or injuries, to make sure that they were not caused from another means apart from the accident itself.
+The defendant’s counsel will investigate any alleged damages or injuries, to make sure that they were not caused by another means apart from the accident itself.

 What to Expect in your Personal Injury Case and Frequently Asked Questions:

 - HOW LONG WILL MY CASE TAKE TO RESOLVE?
-This is perhaps one of questions most frequently asked by clients.
+This is perhaps one of the questions most frequently asked by clients.
 This is also one of the most difficult questions to answer.
 Essentially, time is a very important factor in settling a claim.
 In fact, it is dangerous to settle certain types of claims too soon because it often takes a long time for serious injuries to become evident.
 Ordinarily, the doctor must complete his or her treatment before your claim may be settled or a complaint may be filed.
 Once the client has completed treatment he or she should notify our office immediately.
 The next step involves the mailing of a demand package to the defendant or his or her insurance company.
 If the demand is rejected or an unacceptable offer is made to settle the case, we then proceed to the litigation stage.
 At this point, a complaint is served and filed with the Court.
 This stage could take a number of years to complete before the case is ready for trial.
 Of course, every case is unique and some settle during litigation at an early stage.

 - WHO WILL TAKE CARE OF MY CASE.
 All cases are assigned to a specific Lake City or Miami personal injury lawyer in the office.
-Each lawyer has a secretary, paralegal and a working investigator.
+Each lawyer has a secretary, paralegal, and a working investigator.
 Any questions that you may have can be answered by the secretary or lawyer responsible for handling your case.
 Notwithstanding that you have a specific personal injury lawyer handling your case, all of the lawyers meet for strategy on your case and a consensus is reached.
 Understand that the firm is highly experienced in complex litigation matters and is committed to the vigorous representation of all of our clients.

 - WHO PAYS FOR MY MEDICAL EXPENSES AS A RESULT OF MY ACCIDENT.
 This is an important aspect of your case.
 It is very difficult to explain the complexity of who pays for your medical bills associated with your accident.
 Nevertheless, if you have any type of health insurance coverage whether it is an HMO, PPO, MEDICAID, MEDICARE or CAR INSURANCE, that information needs to be given to us immediately as you may be waiving some of your rights if you fail to do so.
 Many clients elect different coverage with different types of deductibles.
 These deductibles are the responsibility of the client.
 At the conclusion of your case, a portion of your recovery may need to be used to pay off medical bills that are still pending as a result of your treatment.